susmit31/blog/entropiclegos.github.io/content/posts/cambridge-philosophy-of-religion-c1p1.md

 2. **Subsistence**: Then there is the subset of things that are said to _subsist_, i.e. the LOGICALLY possible things out of all the descriptively possible concepts, e.g. the present king of France, 1+1=2, my phone.

 3. **Existence**: And finally we have things that are said to _exist_, i.e. the subset of logical possibilities that occupy time and space and have "causal powers", allowing for the nebulously defined (or possibly non-existent, or rather absistent, altogether) concepts of time and causality to, for the moment, pass by unexamined.
+Out of the examples in the previous two levels, only my phone qualifies for existence.

 A fundamental question for any theological hypothesis worked out from first principles thus remains: